open/close all folders

 - Chivalrous Pervert: Sometimes this, and sometimes just a Handsome Lech.
 The "chivalrous" part is mainly when he's getting serious.

 - Collective Identity: City Hunter started as the collective identity of Ryo and Mick in Los Angeles.
 Ryo took it for himself once he returned to Japan, but he later declared it a Collective Identity again, this time for Kaori and him.

 - Contract on the Hitman: Got multiple contracts on himself, the most important of which, plot-wise, was Union Teope sending Mick Angel to kill him.

-- Crazy-Prepared: Often hides a back-up gun on his calf.
+- Crazy-Prepared: Almost to Batman levels.
+Often hides a back-up gun on his calf.
 His belt has a knife hidden in it.
 Secret pockets of his coat contains a disassembled revolver with ammunitions, plastic explosive with time detonator, and condoms.
 The sleeves of his coat emit tear gas when set on fire, and the coat itself will explode if shot in the right place.
 His tooth has a sleeping pill hidden in it, and he routinely carries other sleeping pills and powders.
 His underwear contains sleeping and paralyzing substances to contaminate people's food supply.

 - Creepy Cross Dresser: Has done this a few times for the job.
 In a particularly glorious instance, Ryo even faked doing it as his job.

 - Crouching Moron, Hidden Badass: Ryo will ignore his work to chase women, and then beat the crap out of anyone stupid enough to get on his wrong side.

 - Cruel to Be Kind: Ryo does this constantly.
 Since it is dangerous to become acquainted with him due to his profession, whenever a client is getting too attached to him, Ryo becomes (more) insensitive, rude or lecherous in order to drive her away.